East Devon has a rich historic environment and an abundance of heritage assets which have helped to shape its distinctive character and identity.

 - Promoting the heritage of East Devon and the strategy through press releases

 - Improving the Council’s heritage webpage with links to further guidance

-A pilot scheme involving local people in their built heritage was launched in East Budleigh last October, as part of the East Devon Heritage Strategy (2019–2031).
+A pilot scheme involving local people in their built heritage was launched in East Budleigh in October 2019, as part of the East Devon Heritage Strategy (2019–2031).